edibotopic/wiki-backup-test/documentation/diataxis.md

 * Explanation

 Diataxis helps you identity first *what you are writing* then *how it should be written*.
-We expect any kind of technical writing to broadly follow this model.

-You can find detailed overviews of Diataxis elsewhere.
 Below is a brief introduction to the four types.

 ## How-to